isc-projects/stork/doc/install.rst

 Building
 --------

-There are several parts of ``Stork``:
+There are several components of ``Stork``:

-- ``Stork Agent`` - this is only one binary `stork-agent` which is written in Go language
+- ``Stork Agent`` - this is the binary `stork-agent`, written in Go
-- ``Stork Server`` - it compraises of two parts:
+- ``Stork Server`` - this is comprised of two parts:
-  - `backend service` - written in Go language
+  - `backend service` - written in Go
   - `frontend` - an `Angular` application written in Typescript

-All parts can be build using the following command:
+All components can be built using the following command:

 .. code-block:: console

    $ rake build_all

-Then it is possible to install agent part using this command:
+The agent component is installed using this command:

 .. code-block:: console

    $ rake install_agent

-and server part with this command:
+and the server component with this command:

 .. code-block:: console

    $ rake install_server

-By default all parts are installed to `root` folder in current directory.
-This is not useful for production installation.
-It can be customized by ``DESTDIR`` variable, e.g.:
+By default, all components are installed to the `root` folder in the current directory; however, this is not useful for installation in a production environment.
+It can be customized via the ``DESTDIR`` variable, e.g.:

 .. code-block:: console